Local chemotactic response of $Escherichia$ $coli$ in fluid and near surfaces: Results

-The chemotactic velocities $v_c(y,z,T \leq \qty{3}{\minute})$ were then evaluated at short times, for all experiments and for the three heights.
-For these short times $T \leq \qty{3}{\minute}$, the chemotactic flux is roughly equal to the net flux as the concentration profile of bacteria is nearly uniform.
-The distributions of the normalised net velocities $\tilde{v}(y)$ are thus shown in Fig.~\ref{fig:velocities_surface} at three different heights ($z=0$, $h/2$ and $h$).
-In the experiments conducted without chemical gradients, as illustrated in Fig.~\ref{fig:velocities_surface}a, the distributions measured on the surfaces (represented by the blue and green bins) and at mid-height in the cell (represented by the orange bins) overlap significantly.
+The chemotactic velocities $v_c(y,z=0,T \leq \qty{3}{\minute})$ and $v_c(y,z=h,T \leq \qty{3}{\minute})$ were then evaluated.
+For $T \leq \qty{3}{\minute}$, the chemotactic flux is roughly equal to the net flux as the concentration profile of bacteria is nearly uniform.
+The distributions of the normalised net velocities $\tilde{v}(y)$ are thus shown in Fig.~\ref{fig:velocities_surface} for the three different $z=0$, $h/2$ and $h$.
+In the experiments conducted without chemical gradients, as illustrated in Fig.~\ref{fig:velocities_surface}a), the distributions measured on the surfaces (represented by the blue and green bins) and at half-height in the cell (represented by the orange bins) overlap.
 These distributions can be fitted with a Gaussian distribution that has a mean of zero and a root mean square deviation of $\approx \num{0.05}$.
-In the presence of a chemoattractant, and for the measurements taken at $z=h/2$ (shown in orange bins in Fig.~\ref{fig:velocities_surface}b and c), the distributions are broader compared to those measured without the attractant and with a negative mean of respectively \num{-0.25} and \num{-0.1}.
+In the presence of a chemoattractant, and for the measurements taken at $z=h/2$ (shown in orange bins in Fig.~\ref{fig:velocities_surface}b) and c), the distributions are broader compared to those measured without the attractant and with a negative mean of respectively \num{-0.25} and \num{-0.1}.
 This indicates the chemotactic movement of bacteria towards the source of the chemoattractant, as discussed in the previous sections.
-The shift and enlargement of the distributions are not observed in the measurements taken on the surfaces (green and blue bins in Fig.~\ref{fig:velocities_surface}b and c).
+The shift and enlargement of the distributions are not observed in the measurements taken on the surfaces (green and blue bins in Fig.~\ref{fig:velocities_surface}b) and c).
 The distribution retains the same shape as that measured without a chemoattractant (see Fig.~\ref{fig:velocities_surface}a), showing a zero average and a root mean square deviation of $\approx \num{0.05}$, clearly suggesting that the surfaces inhibit chemotaxis.

 This fascinating effect of surfaces on chemotactic behaviour is consistent with a previous study on \textit{Caulobacter crescentus}' chemotaxis towards MeAsp, which showed a zero net velocity close to surfaces~\cite{Grognot_2021}.